 Nod to Nature

 When in doubt, opt for white.
-"White is classic," says New York City based interior designer, Alyssa Kapito.
+"White is classic," says New York City-based interior designer Alyssa Kapito.
 "You'll never ever get tired of it and it'll always feel the cleanest, even when you have dirty dishes in the sink!"
-A helpful hint: choose a shade that's just off-white.
-Pure white may be too harsh.
-"Something with a touch of beige will appear white, but have so much more warmth."
+A helpful hint: Choose a shade that's just off-white, as pure white may be too harsh.
+"Something with a touch of beige will appear white but have so much more warmth."
 Try Kapito's current color obsession: Farrow and Ball's Wimborne White.

 Sync Up Your Style

-While some color rules may tell you to always avoid or opt for certain hues in the kitchen, Erika Woelfel, Color Expert and VP of Color and Creative Services at Behr Paint, says it all boils down to your vision for the space, and how you intend to use it.
-“If you’re a frequent entertainer and risk-taking cook, a neutral space may not feel inspiring or energizing,” Woelfel says.
-“On the other hand, if you use your kitchen to relax and unwind, a bright and bold kitchen could be a turn-off, so stick to neutrals.”
+While some color rules may tell you to always avoid or opt for certain hues in the kitchen, Woelfel says it all boils down to your vision for the space, and how you intend to use it.
+"If you're a frequent entertainer and risk-taking cook, a neutral space may not feel inspiring or energizing," Woelfel says.
+"On the other hand, if you use your kitchen to relax and unwind, a bright and bold kitchen could be a turn-off, so stick to neutrals."

 Follow a Flow